org-arl/unet-blog/_posts/2020-12-06-converting-your-laptop-to-a-janus-modem-using-unetaudio.md

 [1]
 ```

-> NOTE: Since we sent an empty frame, it will not display any data

 It is that simple to set up an SODAM on your laptop/computer and transmit and receive acoustic communication signals using Unet audio.

-## Advantages of using Unet audio
-### Portability
-Even if you happen to own some UnetStack-compatible acoustic modems, testing with a modem means setting up a dedicated test setup, equipment etc. in a confined water body and dealing with the logistics.
-With Unet audio, you can test from the comfort of your seat.
-When you are ready to deploy in a modem, all you have to do is simply copy the code over to the UnetStack-compatible modem and the UnetStack framework takes care of the rest for you.

-### Educational tool
+## Conclusion

+Unet audio provides an easy method for researchers, teachers and students to convert their computers to a JANUS compliant SDOAM.
 Even the cheapest of the underwater acoustic modems comes at a cost and may not be the best option to invest in, if the intended purpose is teaching.
-Unet audio community edition is JANUS compliant and is free for academic and research use.
-Students can use their laptops as modems to learn about underwater communications and networking.
+Unet audio community edition is free for academic and research use.

-### JANUS compatibility
-Since we use a sound card as the base hardware, Unet audio provides an SDOAM that has a centre frequency of 12 kHz.
-This is the band of operation where the current JANUS specifications are defined.

-## Conclusion

-Unet audio provides an easy method for users to convert their computers to a JANUS compliant SDOAM and get a feel of how things actually happen during a real deployment without incurring any additional cost.
+Even if you happen to own some UnetStack compatible acoustic modems, testing with a modem means setting up a dedicated test setup & equipment, access to a water body and dealing with the logistics.
+With Unet audio, you can develop and test from the comfort of your seat.
+Additionally, Unet audio provides an SDOAM that covers the frequency band of operation as defined by the JANUS specifications.

 This post only gives you a glimpse of how you can do JANUS transmissions and receptions using Unet audio.
-There are many more interesting things you can do like capture the raw baseband signals and plot a spectrogram to verify the signal is indeed JANUS compliant, or setup a network of SDOAMs that uses JANUS as their physical layer.
-Unet audio is a great tool for researchers, teachers and students to learn about underwater communications and networking.
+There are many more interesting things you can do like transmit and receive the raw baseband signals from a `*.wav` file and plot a spectrogram to verify the signal is indeed JANUS compliant ([as illustrated here](https://stackoverflow.com/questions/65027940/how-do-i-record-janus-signal-as-wav-file)), or setup a network of SDOAMs that uses JANUS as their physical layer.